shengjiex98/write-everyday/web/buzzwords.md

 - Package manager
   - **npm**: A package manager for Node.js.
 It has other useful functionalities for web development such as `npx` for running locally installed packages and remote packages, or `npm run` for automating common tasks by pre-defining them in the `scripts` section of `package.json`.
   - yarn
+- Build tools
+  - Un-bundled dev build tools
+    - Vite
+    - Snowpack
   - Bundler
     - Browserify
+    - webpack
+    - Rollup
-  - **webpack**
+    - esbuild
   - Transpiler
     - TypeScript Compiler
     - Babel: from new spec of JS (ES2015) to old JS with better compatibility.
+- Tools for development
+  - Linter
+    - ESLint

 ## Functional Packages
 - Utilities